cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* Before delivering any new platform feature, the team discusses how to evaluate the outcome from their work
+* Before delivering any new platform feature, the team discusses how to evaluate the outcome from their work.
-* Broad alignment on measures that indicate success of platform initiatives
+* The organization has broad alignment on measures that indicate success of platform initiatives.
-* A [product manager]({{< ref "/wgs/platforms/glossary#platform-product-managers" >}}) or dedicated team member drives an ongoing and consistent feedback collection and analysis process
+* A [product manager]({{< ref "/wgs/platforms/glossary#platform-product-managers" >}}) or dedicated team member drives an ongoing and consistent feedback collection and analysis process.
 * The organization has established metrics and goals to observe and target to indicate success.

-##### Examples Scenarios:
+##### Example Scenarios:

 * The organization has consistently tracked build times and lead time.
 However, now they realize that while easy to collect, these alone do not give a complete picture of software delivery.
 With this in mind, the team implements measurement for service reliability and stability.